CE-Programming/CEmu/README.md

 ## How to build

-You can find information for building CEmu yourself from the source on [this](https://github.com/CE-Programming/CEmu/wiki/Building-CEmu) wiki page.
+You can find information for building CEmu yourself from the source on [this wiki page](https://github.com/CE-Programming/CEmu/wiki/Building-CEmu).
 If you encounter any problems, feel free to open an [issue](https://github.com/CE-Programming/CEmu/issues)!

 ## Getting Help

-You can join us on the `CE Programming` Discord server in the `#cemu-dev` channel: [Discord Chat Link](https://discord.gg/CyUmEx9zmQ).\
+You can join us on the `CE Programming` Discord server in the `#cemu-emulator` channel: [Discord Chat Link](https://discord.gg/CyUmEx9zmQ).\
 If you prefer IRC, the chat is also bridged to the EFNet `#cemu-dev` channel (you can use a web client like [IRCCloud](https://www.irccloud.com/irc/efnet/channel/cemu-dev), if you don't want to use a local application).

 Depending on how active the channel is you might not get a response.\